rm511130/fact/README.md

 # (c) fact on Pivotal Cloud Foundry

-Prerequisite: You'll need to install Godep on your Mac
+- Prerequisite: You'll Go on your Mac
 Do you already have Godep installed?
 Try $ godep version
 You should see something like this:        godep v29 (darwin/amd64/go1.6.2)
 To install Godep on your Mac, do this:   $ go get github.com/tools/godep